 The ring spacing has to do with the IWF and IPF certification differences.
 For snatches the grip is pretty wide, so the wider markings helps.
 The IPF rules actually limit the grip width according to the 810mm spacing.

 York makes both weightlifting and power bars, but they all have center knurling because the IWF certification actually requires it even though it serves no purpose in olympic lifts anymore.
 Back in the day, when the one-handed snatch was a competition lift, you needed center knurling.
 That’s a pretty rare lift to be doing anymore with a barbell.

-Some bars like CAP’s power bars have the power bar ring spacing and aggressive knurling, but the shaft thickness and no center knurling makes them also like weightlifting bars.
+Some bars have the power bar ring spacing and aggressive knurling, but the shaft thickness and no center knurling makes them also like weightlifting bars.
 So what do you call them?
-Don’t know.
-The lack of center knurling is a small cost-saving factor, and CAP’s bars have lower price points for comparable quality to other brands.
+It doesn’t matter.
+Manufacturers have come up with all variations of these elements with the idea that there’s a market for it.

 So you’re still conflicted over which type of bar to get.
 I understand!

-Here are my recommendations for bars that will work well for all-around use.
+Here are my recommendations for bars that will work well for all-around use in a home gym for strength training or whatever you want to do.
 Use them for cleans, squats, presses, anything you want.

 Not Satisfied?
 Pick the Right Power Bar or Weightlifting Bar

 Do you want to avoid hybrid bars and their tradeoffs?
 Do you want to get more than one bar?
 Does your routine have exclusively powerlifting or weightlifting style exercises?

 If so, you want to know what the best power bar or weightlifting bar is.